cloudtrust/keycloak-rest-api-extensions/README.md

   * gets users filtered by group or by role
 * account : Fix a bug with CORS

-Currently works under keycloak 6.0.1
+Currently works under keycloak 7.0.0 multi-token fork

 ## Installation